Elnifio/RedVenture/README.md

 - json
 - re
 - requests
-- The following modules are not necessary to run `crawler.py`, but is necessary if you wish to mess with this file:
+- The following modules are not necessary to run `crawler.py`, but are necessary if you wish to mess with this file:
   - BeautifulSoup (For HTML Analysis)
   - wordcloud (for creating WordCloud Pictures)
   - cv2 - OpenCV (for mapping out the contours of the poster, PLEASE USE 3.x.x.xx VERSIONS; If you have 4.x.x.xx installed, then try modifying the codes in `crawler.py` as stated in the comment)